Udai004/INEURON/README.md

 # INEURON

-In this w=You would about the work related to Basics of python , Pandas, Deep Learning
+In my current repository , You would about the work related to Basics of python , Pandas, Deep Learning